 ECHA notes that you have provided in vivo toxicokinetics data on two tungsten substances, i.e. sodium tungstate (the source substance) and tungsten oxide.
-You have reported a number of studies have been conducted with single (gavage) or repeated oral dosing (drinking water) in rats or mice (McDonald et al (2007), Weber et al, (2008), Guandalini et al (2011) and Kelly et al (2013)).
+You have reported a number of studies have been conducted with single (gavage) or repeated oral dosing (drinking water) in rats or mice (2007), (2008),

+(2011) and (2013)).
 The data show that water soluble tungstate (administered as sodium tungstate) is readily absorbed, measured in the plasma and distributed to a range of organs and tissues (including for example intestine, liver, kidney, and femur) and excreted via the urinary tract).
-Detectable tungsten was observed in the uterus and fetus in rats and mice administered sodium tungstate via drinking water for 14 days (Weber et al, 2008).
-One of the studies (Kelly et al, 2013) reported that there was deposition and accumulation of tungsten in the bone of mice following administration of sodium tungstate in drinking water (estimated doses up to 250 mg/kg bw/day for up to 16 weeks).
+Detectable tungsten was observed in the uterus and fetus in rats and mice administered sodium tungstate via drinking water for 14 days (2008).
+One of the studies (2013) reported that there was deposition and accumulation of tungsten in the bone of mice following administration of sodium tungstate in drinking water (estimated doses up to 250 mg/kg bw/day for up to 16 weeks).